gzahariew/Serenica--Personal-stres-assistant/README.md

 ---

-## 📜 License
-This project is open-source under the [MIT License](LICENSE).

----

-## 🌟 Contributing
-We welcome contributions to Serenica!
-Whether it's a bug fix, feature idea, or documentation improvement, feel free to open an issue or submit a pull request.

----

 ## 🛡️ Privacy and Security
 User data privacy is a priority.
-We are working toward full compliance with GDPR and other privacy standards.
+I am working toward full compliance with GDPR and other privacy standards.